-It is our sincere hope that all parents will work with the school to prevent problems before they happen.
-We encourage parents to maintain contact with teachers, guidance counselors and administrators on a regular basis in an effort to resolve minor issues before they become major problems.
+Meaningful education only occurs when there is a positive home-school partnership.
+It is our sincere hope that all parents will work with this school to prevent problems before they happen.
+We encourage parents to maintain contact with teachers, therapeutic support staff and administration on a regular basis in an effort to resolve minor issues before they become major problems.
 We stand ready to assist you.
-If you have any comments or questions, please feel free to contact the school.